blaisewang/AlgorithmAnalysis/README.md

 ## Lab 3
-The Solution to Maximum SubArray Problem and its sum with time complexity O(n)
+The Solution to Maximum SubArray problem and its sum with time complexity O(n)

+## Lab 4
+Get Longest Common Subsequence from two strings and the length of LCS.

 Feel free to use/take/change it.